tomyfuturewife/whenwewillmeetinthefuture/README.md

 When we meet, I expect both of us to share the following accomplished dreams, traits, and having shared interests would be great.

 Accomplished Dreams (Required)-
--Created Software/Hardware company to turn their ideas into reality.
+>Created Software/Hardware company to turn their ideas into reality.
--Giving the best in everything that they do, from waking up every morning to learning, working, and more.
+>Giving the best in everything that they do, from waking up every morning to learning, working, and more.
--Healthy body and healthy posture.
+>Healthy body and healthy posture.
--Ability to confidently speak, lead, listen in public, groups, and connect with other human beings.
+>Ability to confidently speak, lead, listen in public, groups, and connect with other human beings.

 Traits (Required) -
 -Calm, confident.
 Non judging and empathetic.
 Still, we try to bring the best out of ourselves, our friends, our family, and others with a calm manner.